Standard Schedules Information

 Order your IATA SSIM 27th Edition today!

-If you prefer to purchase the SSIM Appendices as stand alone products, you can still do so:
+If you prefer to purchase the SSIM Appendices as stand alone products, you can still do so.
+Please see samples and specifications below:

 The SSIM standards are developed and maintained by the Schedules Information Standards Committee (SISC), which meets prior to the June Slot Conference.